6gstar/zettelschrift/README.md

 @[A file](jean-laplanche) has a relation with [Another file](jacques-lacan)@

-%Relational links can have sentence- or paragraph-length aliases too% @{:Neorg:} can host {:Zettelschrift:}@
+%Relational links can have *sentence-* or /paragraph-length/ aliases too. {everything-is-regular-prose-here-and-links-can-appear-too}% @{neorg.thing} can host {zettelschrift.thing}@

 %Zettelschrift does not interfer with host language's syntax% @[[org][Org-mode]] can host [[ztsch]]@